TechEnthu0612/samarth0612.github.io/README.md

 Google Colab Setup

-Open Google Colab and create a new notebook.
+Open Google Colab and create a new notebook. \n
 Mount Google Drive to access files and datasets:

 from google.colab import drive